ente76/sd-sys/README.md

 sd-sys serves [sd-id128](https://gitlab.com/systemd.rs/sd-id128) and [sd-journal](https://gitlab.com/systemd.rs/sd-journal) as the basic FFI binding.

-## Status

-- Module id128 is fully stable. sd-id128 is fully implemented based on this module.
-- Module journal is rather a first draft.
-No changes are expected anymore, but the module still has to prove against an implementation.
-If changes are required, they will be breaking.

 ## License

 sd-sys: FFI bindings to systemd for sd-id128 & sd-journal